StellarSand/privacy-settings/Privacy Settings/Google-Chrome-M-Privacy-Settings.md

 - "Do Not Track": On

 #### Privacy Sandbox
-- FLoC: Off (Does not apply to Ungoogled Chromium)
+**This section does not apply to Ungoogled Chromium**
+- Privacy Sandbox trials: Off
+- FLoC: Off